Thierry Darlan

 Thierry Serge Darlan (born 3 February 2004) is a Central African college basketball player for the Santa Clara Broncos of the West Coast Conference.
 A graduate of the NBA Academy Africa in Senegal, Darlan also plays for the Central African Republic national team.

 Early career

 Born in Bangui, Darlan joined the NBA Academy Africa in Senegal at age 16.

 Darlan was invited to the Nike Hoop Summit in Portland in 2022, but was forced to miss the game due to an injury.
 In September 2022, he played at the Basketball Without Borders event in Cairo where was named the camp's MVP.

 College career

-Darlan became the first professional athlete to obtain NCAA eligibility after he spent two years in the NBA G League.
+Darlan became the first professional athlete to obtain NCAA eligibility after he spent two years in the NBA G League (with one of those years being in the G League's own NBA G League Ignite project).
 The NCAA's decision to grant Darlan two years of eligibility was based on his age and years removed from high school at the NBA Academy.
 The NCAA also ruled in favor of Darlan's eligibility largely because many international players who had played professionally abroad were also granted eligibility in the past.
 He signed to the Santa Clara Broncos on September 23, 2025.